apache/iceberg/format/spec.md

 For details on how to serialize a schema to JSON, see Appendix C.

-#### Default value
+#### Default values

 Default values can be tracked for struct fields (both nested structs and the top-level schema's struct).
 There can be two defaults with a field:
-- `initial-default` is used to populate the field's value for all records that were written before the field was introduced.
+- `initial-default` is used to populate the field's value for all records that were written before the field was added to the schema
-- `write-default` is used to populate the field's value for any records written after the field is introduced, when the writer does not supply the field's value.
+- `write-default` is used to populate the field's value for any records written after the field was added to the schema, if the writer does not supply the field's value

-Note that all schema fields are required when writing data into a table.
-Omitting a known field from a data file is not allowed.
-The write default for a field should be written when a field is not supplied to a write.
-If the write default is not set, the writer must fail.

 The `initial-default` is set only when a field is added to an existing schema.
 The `write-default` is initially set to the same value as `initial-default` and can be changed through schema evolution.
+If either default is not set for an optional field, then the default value is null for compatibility with older spec versions.

 Together, the `initial-default` and `write-default` produce SQL default value behavior without rewriting data files.
 That is, changes to default values apply to future records only and all known fields are written into data files.

-Default value can be set for any column types, when a querying a struct column with default value set, if one child field is not present in the default struct, it will traverse downward to look up a default value set at its child level recursively.
-Also, `initial-default` and `write-default` will cascade using the corresponding child `initial-default` and `write-default` independently.
-An example of this cascading logic is:

-Say there is an existing struct column with default `{ "a": 1, "b": 12.34 }`, and user adds a column `c` with default `foo` into the struct, then the **effective** default value for the struct column is `{ "a": 1, "b": 12.34, "c": "foo"}`, as it delegates the default value of `c` to the one defined at its child level.
+To produce this behavior, all schema fields are required when writing data to a table.
+Omitting a known field from a data file is not allowed.
+The write default for a field should be written when a field is not supplied to a write.
+If the write default for a required field is not set, the writer must fail.

-Default value is treated as an attribute of a nested field in the table schema and serialized together with it using JSON format, see Appendix C.
+Default values are attributes of fields in schemas and serialized with fields in the JSON format.
+See [Appendix C](#appendix-c-json-serialization).

 #### Schema Evolution